Northanger Abbey (2007 film): Conception and adaptation

-On 10 November 2005, Julia Day from The Guardian reported ITV controller of drama, Nick Elliott, had ordered three new adaptations of Mansfield Park, Northanger Abbey and Persuasion.
+On 10 November 2005, Julia Day from The Guardian reported that ITV controller of drama, Nick Elliott, had ordered three new adaptations of Mansfield Park, Northanger Abbey and Persuasion.
 Elliot commented that the adaptations would be "important remakes for the new generation".
 He explained, "About every 10 years, all the great stories need retelling.
 These films will be very much 2007 films... we've asked and pushed the production team to make them young.
 Her stories always make great TV drama and our Jane Austen season will feature the absolute cream of British acting talent."
 Elliott revealed that he had deliberately shied away from ordering adaptations of Pride and Prejudice and Sense and Sensibility to focus on Austen's lesser known works.
-Each of the productions were made by a different company, cast and directors, so they had "a distinct look".
+Each of the productions were made by a different company, cast, and directors, so they had "a distinct look".
 They were also made to appeal to a younger audience that might have previously switched off other Austen adaptations.
 Northanger Abbey was given a budget of £2 million, and it marked only the second filmed adaptation of the book; with the first being made and broadcast in 1987.

 Andrew Davies, the screenwriter who adapted Pride and Prejudice for the BBC, was commissioned to write the script for Northanger Abbey.
 He had previously written an adaptation of the novel for Weekend Television in 1998.
 It was optioned by Harvey Weinstein for Miramax Films and drafts from other writers were added, before the project was abandoned.
 Davies told The Daily Telegraph's Hugh Davies that Northanger Abbey was much more straightforward to adapt than Pride and Prejudice, which was "quite a fiendish bit of compression".
 The reporter explained, "A young heroine thinks she has stumbled across a Gothic conspiracy of murder and concealed corpses.
 In fact, the true crimes are those of psychological cruelty and selfishness.
 Davies said that part of the back story was having the heroine read the 1764 best-seller The Castle of Otranto by Horace Walpole, which he uses to fill Catherine's head with the expectation of unspeakable secrets in the Abbey."
 The writer admitted that he used artistic license when it came to the scene in which Catherine's friend, Isabella, goes off with Captain Frederick Tilney.
 Austen did not state what happened to them in the novel, but Davies believed Frederick would have seduced Isabella.